Missing camper found: Huntington Beach woman's family says she was chased by man with knife

-INYO COUNTY, Calif. -- The family of a Huntington Beach hiker who was found Monday, four days after she vanished in the Inyo National Forest, says she was chased by a man with a knife.
+INYO COUNTY, Calif. -- The family of a Huntington Beach hiker who was found Monday, days after she vanished for days in the Inyo National Forest, says she was chased by a man with a knife.

 Sixty-year-old Sheryl Powell disappeared near the Grandview Campground in the Bristlecone Pine Forest area July 12.

-Her husband said she went to take their dog for a walk while he moved their Jeep the day she went missing.
-The woman strayed away when a man who appeared to have been hiding out in the area went after her down a hill, wielding a knife.
+She strayed away to find a place to use the restroom, when a man who appeared to have been hiding out in the area chased her down the hill, wielding a knife.

 Powell's family said she thought the man was chasing her.